u11d-com/terraform-aws-medusajs/examples/complete/README.md

 ## Features

-- Deploys a complete MedusaJS backend and storefront infrastructure.
+- Deploys a complete Medusa backend and storefront infrastructure.
 - Creates new Elastic Container Registry (ECR) repositories for backend and storefront images.
 - Creates a new Virtual Private Cloud (VPC) with specified CIDR and Availability Zones.
 - Deploys ElastiCache Redis for caching with customizable node type and engine version.